Introduction to wax carving and lost wax casting

 Wax carving process

-Working with a chunk of the green wax tube, I use the rotary tool to burr out the rough lines from my sketch.
-At this point, it looks more like napa cabbage than a fish... 🥬
+Working with a chunk of the green wax tube, I use my rotary tool to burr out the rough lines from my sketch.
+At this point, it looks a bit more like napa cabbage than a fish! 🥬

-I carve the fish's fins separately and attempt to attach them to the main body with molten wax, but unfortunately break the the ring band in the process.
-This often happens when I start adding detail to the wax model — it becomes more and more fragile to work with.
+I carve the fish fins separately and try to attach them to the main body with molten wax, breaking the the ring band in the process.
+This often happens when I start adding detail to the wax model, as it becomes more fragile to work with.

-Despite the missing ring band, I successfully attach the fins and continue to clean up the body details and smooth out the surface of the wax.
-Refining the wax surface eliminates any dents and scratches from being included in the final model, and also reduces the chance of porosity (little air bubbles, or holes) that can appear during casting.
+Ignoring the missing band for now, I attach the fins and continue to smooth out the surface of the wax.
+Refining the wax surface prevents dents and scratches from being included in the final model, and also reduces the chance of porosity (little air bubbles, or holes) that can appear during casting.

-I carve a new ring band and reattach it to the main body with molten wax (for this, I use a soldering iron or a battery-operated heat pen).
-To create a natural fit to the finger, I adjust the position of the fins and ring band by melting and re-positioning them as needed.
+I carve a new ring band and reattach it to the main body with molten wax.
+To melt wax, I use battery-operated heat pen with a thin wire tip.
+I adjust the position of the fins and ring band by melting and re-positioning them as needed.

 Casting the wax model